 Contribution limits.
 Your employer will determine the amount to be contributed to your IRA each year.
-However, the amount for any year is limited to the smaller of \$41,000 or 25% of your compensation for that year.
+However, the amount for any year is limited to the smaller of \$41,000\ or 25% of your compensation for that year.
 Compensation does not include any amount that is contributed by your employer to your IRA under the SEP.
 Your employer is not required to make contributions every year or to maintain a particular level of contributions.

 Tax treatment of contributions.
 Employer contributions to your SEP-IRA are excluded from your income unless there are contributions in excess of the applicable limit.
-Employer contributions within these limits will not be included on your Form W-2 participant in a SEP, you are covered by an employer retirement plan.
+Employer contributions within these limits will not be included on your Form W-2.